linnstrand/my-react-notes/React.md

 ## React API

-### React.memo HOCS
+### React.memo

 memo lets you skip re-rendering a component if the props are unchanged.

 - shallowly compare its props.
 - DO NOT use to prevent a render.
-- a memo can use a comparason function when its infeasable to minimize the prop changes.
+- a memo can use a comparison function when its infeasible to minimize the prop changes.
+- Optimizing with memo is only valuable when your component re-renders often with the same exact props, and its re-rendering logic is expensive.
+- A passed object/function is always different.
+Use useMemo and useCallback with memo.

 ### React.createRef